arrytiwari/DOC-Assignment-NP/SAFESEND_DOCUMENTATION.md

 Traditional cryptocurrency transfers face several critical challenges:

 1. **Irreversibility**: Once a transaction is sent to the wrong address, funds are permanently lost
-2. **Human Error**: Address typos or wrong network selection can result in permanent fund loss
+2. **Human Error**: One wrong character, and your ETH is doing a permanent field trip.
-3. **Lack of Confirmation**: No secondary verification before executing high-value transfers
+3. **Lack of Confirmation**: No “Are you sure?” like Amazon checkout gives you for a $5 toothbrush.
 4. **Complex Process**: Managing multiple wallet addresses across different chains is cumbersome
 5. **No Testing Mechanism**: Users cannot verify recipient addresses before sending large amounts